medphys-canada/qatrackplus/README.md

 The package django-admin-views needs updating but there is an error in the package https://github.com/koleror/django-admin-views/pull/43/commits/dffbc56f4f6b271c59c7e8bdc2036e8cbd5c4589.
 Download the package here https://github.com/koleror/django-admin-views/tree/master and update the toml file as above.

+Run python manage.py check, you may need to run python manage.py makemigrations and python manage.py migrate.

 QATrack+ no longer has a maintainer.
 Please see the announcement on the [QATrack+ Mailing List](https://groups.google.com/g/qatrack/c/79EoHF4U54Y)